GalaxyPay/func/README.md

 ## Build (for Developers)

-You can fork the repo and let Github Actions do the build for you, or you can run the commands from [the actions yml](.github\workflows\go.yml) locally.
+You can fork the repo and let Github Actions do the build for you, or you can run the commands from the [actions YML](.github/workflows/go.yml) locally.

 Dependencies include .NET Core 8, Node.js, pnpm, and Inno Setup.